McSpooder/camull-net/README.md

 | Nibabel  | 3.0.0 | Library for loading in MRI scans into python  |
 | Tqdm  | 4.42.1 | library for outputting progress to the console.  |

+## How to use
+1. Run "python train_model.py"
+2. Wait about 20 mins, grab some snacks.
+3. Look in the save folder for logs and graphs.

 To read an explanation on this checkout this medium article. https://medium.com/@hextra_19712/deep-learning-for-alzheimers-classification-57611161e442?sk=ebc8035cead352f51f7d0e105a69a6c7